|Oliver L. Baines III, Councilmember|

-Councilmember Oliver L. Baines III joined the Fresno City Council as the District Three representative in January 2011.
-Prior to his election the City Council he was an officer with the Fresno Police Dept for 11 years, assigned to the Problem Oriented Policing (P.O.P.) unit in the Southwest District.
+Councilmember Oliver L. Baines, III joined the Fresno City Council as the District Three representative in January 2011.
+Prior to his election to the City Council he was an officer with the Fresno Police Department for 11 years, assigned to the Problem Oriented Policing (P.O.P.) unit in the Southwest District.
 As an officer, Oliver has distinguished himself in the department and with his peers.
-While serving as Councilmember, Oliver has transitioned into a volunteer role as Reserved Fresno Police Officer.

 As part of his community policing philosophy, Oliver believed in holding individuals accountable if they will continue to create public nuisances or disrupt our neighborhoods.
 Something he has taken to City Hall as a councilmember.